Dark Mode

 Regardless of your niche, your new eCommerce store will always enter an existing market of some capacity.

-Take construction toy company LEGO for example.
+Take the construction toy company LEGO for example.
 Its market research saw that girls accounted for 50% of market share but less than 10% of LEGO players due to normalized gender expectations.

 LEGO released a girls-targeted Friends line of toys in response, which, despite controversy, proved a hit and more than doubled initial sales forecasts.